 Bootstrap consensus tree from the Maximum Parsimony (MP) analysis based on the rpl32 gene region, showing relationships within the tribe Anthospermeae.
-Bootstrap support (BP) values greater than 50% is indicated above the branches.
+Bootstrap support (BP) values equal to and greater than 50% is indicated above the branches.
 Red branches indicate Nenax taxa.

 Majority rule consensus tree from the Bayesian Inference (BI) analysis based on the rpl32 gene region, showing relationships within the tribe Anthospermeae.
-Posterior Probability (PP) values greater than 0.50 is indicated above the branches.
+Posterior Probability (PP) values equal to and greater than 0.50 is indicated above the branches.
 Red branches indicate Nenax taxa.
-UNIVERSITY of the

 Bootstrap consensus tree from the Maximum Parsimony (MP) analysis based on the combined plastid (trnL-F and rps16) gene region, showing relationships within the tribe Anthospermeae.
-Bootstrap support (BP) values greater than 50% are indicated above the branches.
+Bootstrap support (BP) values equal to and greater than 50% are indicated above the branches.
 Red branches indicate Nenax taxa.

 Majority rule consensus tree from the Bayesian Inference (BI) analysis based on the combined plastid (trnL-F and rps16) gene regions, showing relationships within the tribe Anthospermeae.
-Posterior Probability (PP) values greater than 0.50 are indicated above the branches.
+Posterior Probability (PP) values equal to and greater than 0.50 are indicated above the branches.
 Red branches indicate Nenax taxa.

 Bootstrap consensus tree from the Maximum Parsimony (MP) based on the combined nuclear (ITS and ETS) gene regions, showing relationships within the tribe Anthospermeae.
-Bootstrap support (BP) greater than 50% are indicated above the branches.
+Bootstrap support (BP) equal to and greater than 50% are indicated above the branches.
 Red branches indicate Nenax taxa.

 Majority rule consensus tree from the Bayesian Inference (BI) analysis based on the combined nuclear (ITS and ETS) gene regions, showing relationships within the tribe Anthospermeae.
-Posterior Probability (PP) values greater than 0.50 are indicated above the branches.
+Posterior Probability (PP) values equal to and greater than 0.50 are indicated above the branches.
 Red branches indicate Nenax taxa.

 Bootstrap consensus tree from the Maximum Parsimony (MP) based on the combined (plastid and nuclear) gene regions, showing relationships within the tribe Anthospermeae.
-Bootstrap support (BP) greater than 50% are indicated above the branches.
+Bootstrap support (BP) equal to and greater than 50% are indicated above the branches.
 Red branches indicate Nenax taxa.

 Majority rule consensus tree from the Bayesian Inference (BI) analysis based on the combined (plastid and nuclear) gene regions, showing relationships within the tribe Anthospermeae.
-Posterior Probability (PP) values greater than 0.50 is indicated above the branches.
+Posterior Probability (PP) values equal to and greater than 0.50 is indicated above the branches.
 Red branches indicate Nenax taxa.

 Maximum-likelihood tree based on the combined (plastid and nuclear) gene regions, showing relationships within the tribe Anthospermeae.
-Bootstrap support (BP) greater than 50% are indicated above the branches.
+Bootstrap support (BP) equal to and greater than 50% are indicated above the branches.
 Red branches indicate Nenax taxa.

 Shortened version of the Maximum Clade Credibility (MCC) tree based on the combined (plastid and nuclear) gene regions, showing relationships within the subtribe Anthosperminae.
-Bootstrap support (BP) greater than 50% indicated above the branches.
+Bootstrap support (BP) equal to and greater than 50% indicated above the branches.